AlexRogalskiy/javascript-patterns/README.md

 	</a>
 </p>

-**javascript Design Patterns** is intended to provide various use case scenarios and architectural concepts on prototyping adaptive applications.
+**JavaScript Design Patterns** is intended to provide various use case scenarios and architectural concepts on prototyping adaptive applications.

 ```text
 mkdocs.yml    # Configuration file.